data-preservation-programs/RetrievalBot/filplus.md

         * Useful data usually does not have an extremely high or low entropy and the compression ratio can be compared to the original data source
 4. The purpose of this retrieval type is to make sure the clients are not padding too much zeroes or are actually storing data that is not useful.
-5. Since the retrieval is lightweight, most of the retrieval testing will be using this kind
+Since the retrieval is lightweight, most of the retrieval testing will be using this kind

 #### Whole piece retrieval

 1. Retrieve the whole piece and verify `PieceCID` and `PieceSize` matches the deal proposal
-2. The purpose of this retrieval is to make sure the HTTP endpoint is in fact serving the correct piece
-3. This retrieval is more expensive and will be used very rarely
+2. The purpose of this retrieval is to make sure the HTTP endpoint is in fact serving the correct piece.
+This retrieval is more expensive and will be used very rarely

 #### File retrieval

 1. If the client has provided a list of CIDs for files included in the dataset, we have the opportunity to retrieve the whole file
 2. Retrieve the first 4k bytes of the file, check the file type using [libmagic](https://man7.org/linux/man-pages/man3/libmagic.3.html).
-Overtime, this will give us a overall picture of what types of files is this dataset composed of.
+Overtime, this will give us an overall picture of what types of files is this dataset composed of
-3. With less sampling rate, retrieve the while file and store it in an online storage (i.e. web3.storage).
-The file can be downloaded by notary to check the content.
+3. With less sampling rate, retrieve the whole file and store it in an online storage (i.e. web3.storage).
+The file can be downloaded by notary to check the content